 Artificial intelligence – or AI – has come a long way.
-There was a time when the only reference we had was a movie made by Steven Spielberg or a vague idea of robots taking over the world.
-Today, AI is more benign, with practical applications for healthcare professionals, resulting in cost savings and labor efficiencies.
+There was a time when the only reference we had was a movie made by Steven Spielberg.
+Autonomous vehicles would be a reference for others.
+Or, a vague idea of robots taking over the world.
+Today, AI technologies are more benign, with practical applications for healthcare professionals, resulting in cost savings and labor efficiencies.

 What is Artificial Intelligence?